 Reason For The Issue

 The reason for this issue is a silly mistake.
-If you will see a bit closely, By mistake, there is one space I put in between the Name and “-” character, and in the same way there is one more space between the Location and the “-” character.
+If you look closely, By mistake, there is one space I put in between the Name and “-” character, and in the same way, there is one more space between the Location and the “-” character.

 This was the reason for the error.
 I have highlighted the mistake below.
 I know this is a silly mistake and can happen sometimes in a hurry.

-Now Run the below Script to Create the Resource Group in Azure Successfully
+2. Now Run the script below to Create the Resource Group in Azure Successfully

 Connect-AzureRmAccount